huyhoang-mike/Markdown-Compiler/Run_notebook.md

 snakemake -j 1 all
 ```

-### STEP 5: Open the notebooks or scripts
+### STEP 5: Run notebooks or scripts
 After successfully running snakemake, you can use the `Remote Window` on the bottom-left of [VS Code](https://code.visualstudio.com/Download).
 Then, click `Connect to WSL` and open the folder **h2g-africa**.
 <br/><br/>
 Finally, you can debug any scripts or jupyter notebooks on VS Code.
-If you would like to run Jupyter Notebook, please remember to select the kernel to `htwo_map` which we already set up before using Anaconda.
+If you would like to run Jupyter Notebook, please remember to select the kernel to `pypsa-earth` which we already set up before using Anaconda.